ged/configurability/README.md

 three subkey settings under it (with getters and setters) to the class.
 It also adds a `configure` class method that will set whichever of the settings are passed to it, defaulting the `url` to the provided value if it's not given.

+The `setting` can include a block which is given the config value before it's set; from this block you can do validity-checking, cast it to something other than a String, etc. The new value will be set to the return value of the block.

 If your config file (e.g., `config.yml`) looks like this: